LP Gas Car & LPG Gas Auto Conversion – How an LPG Gas Car Works – Autogas as LPG Fuel

 Vapour phase injection (VPI) systems use a converter-and-mixer system.

-The gas exits the converter under pressure and is injected into the intake manifold.
+The Autogas LPG fuel exits the converter under pressure and is injected into the intake manifold.

-Electrically controlled injectors improve the metering of fuel to the engine, fuel economy and power, and reduce emissions.
+Electrically controlled injectors improve the metering of Autogas LPG fuel to the engine, fuel economy and power, and reduce emissions.

 This has been the most popular type of LPG vehicle system in recent years.